mdbeckman/GitHub-Practice-184/README.md

     - note the website url
     - modify content if you like, but it's fine to use filler content provided for now
 - Locate class repo
-    - Find "mdbeckman" in GitHub and locate the "GitHub-Practice-184" class repo
+    - Find "sarahshy" in GitHub and locate the "GitHub-Practice-184" class repo
     - Click on "README.md" >> Edit (pencil icon in upper right)
 - **Add a row** in the table below with your information
     - follow the pattern for the vertical bar character (found next to the "]" key)... use the "Matthew Beckman" row as a template